MintMCP

 • Compliance framework alignment with established IBM security standards

-• IBM ecosystem lock-in limits flexibility for multi-vendor strategies
+• IBM ecosystem alignment may limit flexibility for multi-vendor strategies

 • An enterprise licensing model typically involves complex pricing